The Most Memorable Football Halftime Show Moments

 Thanks a lot, M.I.A.
 This is why we can’t have nice things.

-For her larger-than-life Super Bowl halftime show, Katy Perry needed to start off with a bang.
+For her larger-than-life performance, Katy Perry needed to start off with a bang.
 And that’s exactly what she did with her epic entrance.
 KP rode in atop a ginormous animatronic lion puppet, wearing a fiery dress and belting her hit, “Roar.”

 Every second of the scene was mind-blowing.
 Perry showed off her impressive pipes, standing on a lion over 20 feet tall… all while rocking heels!
 Then, the insane intro transitioned into a mind-melting performance of “Dark Horse” on a chessboard.